syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Installation-Errors.md

 ### Suggested solution

-You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals), or if you want to buy a new licence, go [here](https://www.syncfusion.com/sales/products), or you can contact our sales team at <salessupport@syncfusion.com>.
+You can renew your subscription [here](https://www.syncfusion.com/account/my-renewals), or if you want to buy a new license, go [here](https://www.syncfusion.com/sales/products), or you can contact our sales team at <salessupport@syncfusion.com>.
 You can also extend the 30-day trial period after your license has expired.

 ## Unable to find a valid license or trial